-The abode of the King of Cochin and built in Dutch -Kerala architecture the Vadakkethara palace is one of the best-preserved buildings of Thrissur.
-The museum inside the palace has one of the best-preserved collection of old coins and utensils and statues.
+The abode of the King of Cochin and built according to the Dutch -Kerala architecture the Vadakkethara palace is one of the best-preserved buildings of Thrissur.
+The museum inside the palace has one of the best-preserved collections of old coins and utensils and statues.

-This is on the top recommendations on my dad’s list of best visited.
+This is of the top recommendations on my dad’s list of best visited.
 Here is my detailed experience with my dad.

 Nature and elephants

 Indeed a number of times I have been there.
 From my childhood with my grandparents and now with my kids and parents.
 It is certainly not the best, but good to observe a lot of animals. often see a lot of artists in training here as well.

 That lands of jumbos with the traditional housing structure is a perfect Instagram-worthy image you don’t want to miss.
 Head over to Punnathur Kota to see how these gentle giants are cared for.
 The resonance of the trumpets of 50 to 60 elephants is one of my fond memories.
 This, however, is not a place where you will find jumbo shows.
 But against the backdrop of the 500-year-old Punnathoor Kota Mana, a traditional Nalukettu this is an unerasable memory made.

 22 km from Thrissur is this irrational project which not only provides for water but also a great picnic spot.
 A significant fact is that the dam is one of the major drinking water supplies to the area

 The 80 ft tall cascade originating at the western ghats is one of the mesmerising waterfalls and a site of many Bollywood song sequence shoots.

 5 km away from Athriappally, a leading into the deep jungles of Sholayar, the Vazhachal falls stay amidst the green carpeting of rainforest.
 It is indeed a blissful treat and a great picnic spot.